 Systems-Sensitive Leadership is one of our most widely-used LeaderPerfect® Resources.
-You can order Systems-Sensitive Leadership online from LifeThemes Press, a subsidiary of Strategic Leadership Development International under the umbrella of their parent Leadership Development Corporation.
+You can order Systems-Sensitive Leadership online from LifeThemes Press, an affiliated company of Strategic Leadership Development International under the umbrella of their parent Leadership Development Corporation.

 A very comprehensive web page is devoted to Graves' life and research, with links to Graves publications and specialists around the world.
 The site is www.clarewgraves.com.